 - Does not cover ‘dangerous activities’ like diving and climbing

-Going surfing, diving, hiking or bungy jumping?
+Going surfing, mountain biking, river rafting, diving, hiking or bungy jumping?

 - Adventure Junkies, World Nomads travel insurance has been designed by travelers for travelers, to help you explore your boundaries – cover for more than 150 Adventure activities